How long can you stay on your parents’ auto insurance?

 The insurance company assumes that if you live in the same home, you are likely to use the same vehicles, and therefore it is compulsory for all residents to be listed on the same insurance policy.

 A key issue comes if a child moves away from home.
 Although it may seem like that’s the time for them to get their own insurance policy, it may make financial sense for them to stay on yours.
 So, can you stay on your parents’ car insurance if you move out?

 Insurance companies have slightly different criteria when they allow children who do not live at home to be listed on the policy.

 You should be sure to check your contract and/or speak with a representative on the phone.
 Make sure to let them know if any of your children living away from home are college students; some auto insurance companies have different standards if your child is a full-time student.

-Some insurance companies have a threshold for ‘financial independence’ – once a child reaches the level of financial independence, they no longer allow for them to be on their parent’s insurance.
+Some insurance companies have a threshold for ‘financial independence’ once a child reaches the level of financial independence, they no longer allow for them to be on their parent’s insurance.

 How they define ‘financial independence’ does differ from company to company, although what they have in common is that they usually see the following two as a threshold for financial independence.